How to Apply to the Applied Physics Program

 Students who wish to be considered for graduate admission to the Applied Physics Program must submit an application to the Graduate School.
 Applications must be made online.
 Online applications for enrollment starting in the fall 2021 academic term will open on September 8, 2020.
 The deadline for applications is December 31, 2020, but please note that applications submitted by December 15 will receive priority review.
 You must submit the following material in support of the application:

 - Completed online application form and application fee.
 In the online form, you need to choose Applied Physics to apply to this program.
 The application fee will be rendered during the online application process.
+Application fee waivers can be requested on the application website and are automatically granted to qualified applicants.
+For more information, see The Graduate School website.
 Applications are examined by our program as they are submitted.

 - Official transcripts of work completed or in progress at all colleges or universities attended.
 While completing your online application, you will be required to submit one scanned copy of your transcript or academic record from each school you have attended.
 Please do not upload foreign language transcripts unless English language transcripts are impossible to obtain.
 If you only have access to foreign language transcripts, your foreign language transcripts must be accompanied by an official English translation bearing the original ink signature and seal of the issuing university.